pulumi/docs/content/docs/intro/console/continuous-delivery/_index.md

 ### Managing Complex Environments

 Most real-world environments are complex.
 Perhaps you have a networking stack that's independent from your data and application stacks.
-Pulumi supports [inter-stack dependencies]({{< relref "/docs/reference/organizing-stacks-projects.md#inter-stack-dependencies" >}}), which permit one stack to depend upon another.
+Pulumi [supports "stack references"]({{< relref "/docs/intro/concepts/organizing-stacks-projects.md" >}}), which permit one stack to depend upon another.
 This facilitates continuous delivery at scale.

 ### Using Branches for Environments